Yes, you can travel Japan without a Car

 Vending machines are found down almost every street and dispense all manner of drinks from coffee to soft drinks and water.
 If you travel in the summer this will be a life-saver, so always keep a few 100¥ coins in your pocket or coin purse.

-At all stations you have 2 types of ticket machine, they both have a colour of sorts around the label for quicker identification, but more often than not only the Shinkanzen machine label is coloured; if the ticket machine has a blue sign on it, or a blue border around the machine itself, then it is a Shinkanzen Ticket machine.
+At all stations you have 2 types of ticket machine, they both have a colour of sorts around the label for quicker identification, but more often than not only the Shinkansen machine label is coloured; if the ticket machine has a blue sign on it or a blue border around the machine itself, then it is a Shinkansen Ticket machine.
 JR Ticket machines usually are green, but remember that not all machines have coloured labels.

 DO ask a ticket officer for help if you cannot find the right machine, or do not know which ticket to use in the turnstiles.

-DON'T just buy a Shinkanzen ticket without double-checking the fees; you might end up buying a fare ticket but no seat, or buy a seat with no fare ticket!
+DON’T just buy a Shinkansen ticket without double-checking the fees; you might end up buying a fare ticket but no seat, or buy a seat with no fare ticket!

 DO buy a seat reservation ticket if you are travelling more than one stop, especially if you have bad knees, have luggage, or are elderly or have small children.